-Service: Some services, such as adjusting the cover alignment and patching holes, are simple enough that you can do it yourself.
+Service: Some services, such as patching holes, are simple enough that you can do it yourself.
 Other services are much more complex than they first appear; therefore, we recommend that you leave repairs to your local authorized service technician.
 Contact your local service company for advice before you undertake any serious service project on your own; call Cover-Pools at 800-447-2838 to find a local service company.